Want to grow weed at home?

 While a hydroponic approach may get you a good amount of marijuana in a shorter time, there are a lot of things you can get wrong and it’s not a cheap method—especially if you just want to try this out, experiment and learn a bit, and see how a first attempt pans out.

-And the aim of this guide is to keep things simple, so we’ll start by describing the simplest solution for a first-time marijuana grower: Soil.
+We’ll come back to hydroponics later.
+But the main aim of this guide is to keep things simple, so we’ll start by describing the simplest solution for a first-time marijuana grower:

 Growing in soil, you’ll still get a potent crop, but there’s a lower risk of mistakes and you can get started for a much lower outlay.